MP About

 • FenceART Public Art Project (Newton, MA)

-• Griffin Museum of Photography Annual Juried Members’ Exhibition (Winchester, MA)
+• Griffin Museum of Photography (Winchester, MA)

-• RED, Cambridge (MA) Arts Association national juried exhibition
+• RED, Cambridge (MA) Arts Association

-• Three summer shows at the Corner Gallery, Washington, Maine
+• Corner Gallery, Washington, Maine

 • The Annual Maine Photography Show (3 times), Boothbay Harbor, ME